 Thus, we explored the trade-off between food resource exploitation and risk avoidance focusing on the fitness consequences of foraging behaviour (expressed by foraging efficiency) of long-billed hermits.
-We considered the issue in the context of varying level of predation risk and in regard to three other behaviours, expected to affect foraging efficiency: a) exploration (number of foraging spots used during the foraging visit), b) risk-avoidance (latency to approach the foraging spot to forage), and c) arousal (amount of movements during the foraging event).
+We considered the issue in the context of low and high level of perceived predation risk and in regard to three birds behaviours, expected to affect foraging efficiency: a) exploration (number of foraging spots used during the foraging visit), b) risk-avoidance (latency to approach the foraging spot to forage), and c) arousal (amount of movements during the foraging event).
 Overall, we expected that LBH foraging behaviour would be modulated by risk level, with more precise predictions hard to provide apriori due to contrasting forces acting on foraging hummingbirds (extreme energy demands, and high predation vulnerability) and lacking of relevant literature on behavioural performance of hummingbirds in the context of risk-predation.
 Nevertheless, we expected that birds behaviour would affect foraging efficiency, though again with precise predictions hard to provide appriori.

 Material and methods

 Fieldwork.
 We carried out the study at the area of one of LBH leks in La Selva Biological Station, Costa Rica (10 o23’ N, 84o10’ W) between May and June 2015.
 Birds were individually marked [foam tags of unique colour combinations, attached to bird back and breast with nontoxic eyelash glue, see Araya-Salas et al. 2018 for details] and habituated to use feeders.
 Of the 21 birds marked at the study lek, 12 individuals regularly used feeders utilized in the present study (located at ca 300 m distance from the closest lek border) and were tested in the experiment.
+Thus, we performed the study based on more than a half of the local LBH population.

-To quantify birds behaviour in various risk predation context, we applied a field experiment using a three one-flower feeders for the experimental set up.
-We arrange the feeders in a line, separated by ca 10 cm distance from each other.
-The experiment consisted of two phases/treatments – hereafter control and experimental.
-Both phases were performed at the same day, with the control being directly followed by the experimental phase.
-The experimental phase started at the moment when all the focal individuals have been recorded at the feeder for the control conditions, and lasted until all of them visited the feeder again in the experimental conditions.
-Since focal individuals visited feeders regularly, appearing at the feeders site on average 2.3 times per hour, we were able to complete the two phases within 3-4 hours.
-During both phases of the experiment the three feeders were filled up with ~ 30% sugar-water and birds were allowed to forage on the nectar spontaneously, while their behaviour at feeders site were recorded by human observer and a commercial camera (continuous recording mode).
-The only difference between the control and experimental phase were a threat model attached to feeders during the experimental phase, a dead specimens of the bullet ant (Paraponera clavata; found dead in the forest).
+To examine foraging efficiency of LBHs and quantify their behaviour in low and high risk predation context, we applied a field experiment using a set-up of three one-flower feeders, filled up with ~30% sugar-water and arranged in a line (separated by ca 10 cm distance from each other).
+The experiment session consisted of two consecutive phases performed the same day (3-4 hours), in the low (first phase) and high risk (second phase) predation context.
+During the whole experiment birds were allowed to forage on the nectar spontaneously and their behaviour was recorded by a commercial camera (continuous recording mode).
+Only during the second phase, to increase the level of predation risk, we attached to feeders a threat model, a dead specimens of the bullet ant (Paraponera clavata; found dead in the forest).
 Although the ant is not a predator of hummingbirds (including LBH), the ant-bird encounter imposes potential danger for the bird in the form of being bitten.
-Indeed, an average birds response for the threat exposure was as expected (see results).
-We performed total of four complete control-experimental sessions within ca two weeks.
+We performed total of four complete experimental sessions within ca two weeks.